Clotilde

 Clotilde (c.
 474 – 3 June 545 in Burgundy, France) (also known as Clotilda (Fr.), Chlothilde (Ger.)
-Chlothieldis, Chlotichilda, Clodechildis, Croctild, Crote-hild, Hlotild, Rhotild, and many other forms), is a saint and was a Queen of the Franks.
+Chlothieldis, Chlotichilda, Clodechildis, Croctild, Crote-hild, Hlotild, Rhotild, and many other forms) is a Roman Catholic saint.
+As the consort of the Merovingian king Clovis I, the first king of the Franks, she was a Queen of the Franks.
+She convinced Clovis to convert to Christianity; the Franks, due to her influence, remained Catholics for centuries.
+Clotilde is the patron saint of the lame in Normandy and that of Les Andelys, and she has been "invoked against sudden death and iniquitous husbands."
+Her feast day is June 3.